cmccarthy1/ParquetKdb/README.md

 This repository contains a number of functions which are used to interogate, read and write to Apache Arrow and Parquet formats through embedPy

-This repository contains the following subsections of code at present (contained in the `code/`)with currently three namespaces although this is only temporary:
-*  `ax_apache.q`  contains functions for the conversion of q tables to pandas dataframes and vice-versa
-*  `ax_arrow.q`   contains functions for the conversion of q tables to 'feather' files and arrow tables and vice-versa
-*  `ax_parquet.q` contains functions for the conversion of q tables to parquet files on disk, for importing parquet files from disk, writing arrow tables to disk and converting a byte buffer to an arrow table

 Documentation for this library will be added in time, for now it should be taken that the comments within the `.q` files is sufficient to test the functions as is the demo script provided